-Data may also or alternately be “striped” such that successful sequences of data are written to different disk allowing block to be read back concurrently since all disks can simultaneously read and buffer data.
+Data may also or alternately be “striped” such that successive sequences of data are written to different disks allowing blocks to be read back concurrently since all disks can simultaneously read and buffer data.
 This results in an increase in performance only, and does not affect maximum capacity greatly (although some capacity must be used to store out-of- band “meta” data about the RAID array itself).

-If you decide to use RAID, caveat emptor.
+If you decide to use hardware RAID, caveat emptor – do your research.

 Hard Disk Drive